Baud-lab/hermes-wire/Step3/README.md

 2) **Builds matrices** of **functions × species** (from all species represented in the FASTAs).
 3) **Tests phylogeny-aware enrichment** (PGLS) of functions in **high- vs low-heritability** species using the GTDB taxonomy, phylogenetic tree and Step-2 heritability results.

-> ℹ️ CAZy: The core pipeline here **does not run dbCAN2** itself.
-If you want CAZy, annotate externally (e.g. with `run_dbcan`) and ensure the parsed tables are available for `make_func_matrices.R` to ingest.
-See “Optional: CAZy” below.

 ---

 ## ⚙️ What this pipeline actually runs